“Productivity is never an accident; it is always the result of a commitment to excellence, intelligent planning, and an applied effort.”

 Employees who establish a sense of camaraderie with their co-workers are 2.5 times more likely to be happy on the job than those who do not.
 As they say “Unity is strength” and a more solid team will produce much better results.

 Leadership should respect the personal space of an employee and not bombard with the work duties outside work hours or work premises.

 An employee who spent a quality evening with the family the other night would be happier and more charged up to work the next day as compared to the employee who was asked to complete a presentation at home.

 Work-life balance is not a myth and should be respected, even in these times of market competitiveness.
 It an important HR hack.

 Leadership should be someone to look up to in a company.
 And hence the difference should be made right at the top level of management.

-A leader should walk the talk and be a role model for rest of the employees to follow.
+A leader should walk the talk and be a role model for the rest of the employees to follow.
 An employee should have trust and confidence in the leadership.
 No one likes to work for someone who steals credit for work, delegates everything and blames it on the employee every time.

-The first step in achieving the employee’s productivity is knowing what to do.
+A great HR hack in achieving the employee’s productivity is knowing what to do.
 The next step is to repeat those steps.
 Increasing employee productivity seems like a big feat, but nothing worth having comes easy!